FOSDEM/website/content/manuals/program/speaker.md

 occasion

 ## Uploading videos
-Videos should be uploaded to https://penta.fosdem.org (through your account).
+Videos should be uploaded to https://penta.fosdem.org/submission/FOSDEM22.
+Click on "Events" in the left menu, select your own event, select "General" tab, scroll down to "Pre-recorded Video Upload URL" and click on "Upload" text.

 Technical requirements for your presentation video are:

 * resolution: 1280x720
 * frame rate: 25